ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/installation/setup-examples/Kubernetes/google-gke.markdown

 ![1](images/gke/create-cluster.png)

-When the cluster is ready, run the following command to authenticate with it:
+When the cluster is ready (can take a few minutes), run the following command to authenticate with it:

 {CODE-BLOCK:bash}
 gcloud container clusters get-credentials ravendb-cluster